César Chávez Learning Academies: Opening

-The school opened in 2011, relieving overcrowding at San Fernando High School, Sylmar High School, Kennedy High School, and Verdugo Hills High School.
-When the school opened it had 1,600 students.
-Its design was based on historical California missions.
-The school campus is divided into four academies: Technology Prep Academy, ArTES, Social Justice Humanitas Academy, and San Fernando Academy of Scientific Exploration (ASE).
+The school opened in September 2011 as part of LAUSD's effort to relieve overcrowding at San Fernando High School, Sylmar High School, Kennedy High School, and Verdugo Hills High School.
+The campus opened with approximately 1,600 students.
+Its architectural design was inspired by historical California missions.
+The 250000 sqft campus was constructed by Turner Construction.
+The project includes a three-story classroom building and associated facilities.